aarongustafson/content-warning/README.md

 The component follows accessibility best practices:

-- Initially displayed with `role="button"` and `tabindex="0"` to be keyboard accessible
+- Uses a semantic `<button>` element for the warning interaction
-- Provides appropriate `aria-label` based on the warning type
+- Button is keyboard accessible by default
-- Supports keyboard interaction (Enter key to reveal)
+- Content is blurred and non-interactive until revealed (block display mode)
-- Removes interactive attributes after content is revealed
+- Sets `role="alert"` on the host element when content is revealed
-- Content is blurred and non-interactive until revealed
+- Focuses the revealed content for screen reader announcement

 ## Browser Support